Neural Algorithmic Reasoning with Multiple Correct Solutions: Methodology

 \section{Methodology}

-To produce multiple solutions for a single graph, we train an NN to predict a distribution of solutions for each individual graph.
+To produce multiple solutions for a single graph, we train a NN to predict a distribution of solutions for each individual graph (solutions being individual DFS trees or BF paths, their distribution represented as distributions over child-parent pairs, as discussed in Appendices \ref{sec: Appendix Randomness in training (DFS)} and \ref{sec: Appendix Randomness in training (BF)}).
 Ordinarily, the CLRS benchmark \cite{clrs-benchmark} generates training data by running classical algorithms with deterministic tie-breaking.
 For example, the input graph in Figure \ref{fig:multiple-sol-graphical-abstract} has two valid orders of depth-first traversal, but classical DFS will only return one based on which edge it explores first.
-To create our training examples, we run a classical algorithm (e.g. DFS) multiple times with randomized tiebreaking, and average the outputs (e.g. individual DFS trees) into a distribution of solutions (refer to Appendices \ref{sec: Appendix Randomness in training (DFS)} and \ref{sec: Appendix Randomness in training (BF)}).
-As we want the NN to predict a distribution, we train to minimize a distribution divergence (Kullback-Leibler: KL) \cite{kldiv_1951}.
-Our final goal is to recover multiple solutions for an input graph (solutions being individual DFS trees or BF paths); so, we develop stochastic, algorithm-specific sampling methods.
+To create our training examples, we run a classical algorithm (e.g. DFS) multiple times with randomized tiebreaking, and average the outputs (e.g. individual DFS trees) into a distribution of solutions.
+As we want the NN to predict a distribution, we train to minimize a distribution divergence (Kullback-Leibler: KL) \cite{kldiv_1951} between the input distribution of solution and that given by the NN.
+As our final goal is to recover multiple solutions for an input graph, we develop algorithm-specific stochastic sampling methods.
+Thus, there are two sources of randomness in our process: the translation from a deterministic algorithm to a probability distribution over predecessor-successor relationships uses randomness, as does the sampling of predecessor arrays from the model output distribution.
 Stochasticity of sampling methods means samples are likely to have multiple different solutions.
 For DFS, we sample the immediate parents of vertices until we reach the root vertex (which can be seen as executing DFS in reverse on a graph); our two DFS extractors, which we call \textit{Upwards} and \textit{AltUpwards}, differ in the manner in which they discard potential solutions (Appendix \ref{sec: Appendix: Randomness in Sampling (DFS)}).
 For BF, \textit{Beam} samples a number of parents for non-source vertices according to parent-probabilities and chooses the lowest cost path arising (Appendix \ref{sec: Appendix: Randomness in Sampling (BF)}).
 Also for BF, \textit{Greedy} samples parents for each non-source vertex and chooses the parent with the lowest-cost outgoing edge for each non-source vertex (Appendix \ref{sec: Appendix: Randomness in Sampling (BF)}).